How many types of sand are there?

 Sand passing through the 1.5875 mm sieve is called fine sand.
-We use this sand for mainly plastering purpose.
+We use this sand mainly for plastering purpose.

 The sand which is passing through the 3.175 mm sieve is called coarse sand.
-For masonry work we mostly used this type of sand.
+For masonry work, we mostly used this type of sand.